Amazon-Whole Foods Merger Results In Excellent Buying Opportunities

 This has been a spot of growth for companies like Target as it wasn't always a business that they were fully invested in.
 As these companies focus more and more on grocery, the takeover of Whole Foods becomes a little bit more of a noticeable threat to companies like Target and Wal-Mart.
 Grocery is a large part of both chains' growth strategies.

-We are less worried about companies like Sprouts, Kroger and Costco.
+We are less worried about companies like Sprouts, Kroger (NYSE:KR) and Costco.
 If anything, this purchase demonstrates that there's a climate of possible acquisitions that could be undertaken in the grocery sector.
 It is the companies that are caught in the middle, trying to do both grocery and other items like Target and Wal-Mart that are the most at risk, we believe.

 Companies like Sprouts have a chance because they could be seen as a potential acquisition similar to the way WFM was acquired.
 Companies like Costco still have a chance because of their differentiated business model and strong management.
 And finally, Kroger's 3000 stores not likely to be going anywhere anytime soon and these doors will open for operations on Monday the very same way that they did on Thursday before the Amazon news broke.
 The only difference is that their stock will be trading at a fairly significant discount.
-The cash flow streams for these companies continues to be robust:
+The cash flow streams for these companies continue to be robust:

-KR Cash from Operations (NYSE:TTM) data by YCharts
+KR Cash from Operations (TTM) data by YCharts

-When looking for opportunities in the sell off, we would consider Kroger, Sprouts, and Costco before we would consider buying Wal-Mart and Target.
+When looking for opportunities in the sell-off, we would consider Kroger, Sprouts, and Costco before we would consider buying Wal-Mart and Target.
 That isn't to say we wouldn't buy WMT or TGT (again, we bought TGT on Friday).
-Although Wal-Mart has spent a significant amount of money to go out and acquire jet.com in order to bolster its online business, Target has yet to make such a transformative acquisition and could really be one of the more at risk players from this transaction.
+Although Wal-Mart has spent a significant amount of money to go out and acquire jet.com in order to bolster its online business, Target has yet to make such a transformative acquisition and could really be one of the more at-risk players from this transaction.

-However we are not extremely upset with our purchase of Target shares on Friday.
-Target is a cash generative company that pays a nice yield and has a storied history to fall back on.
+However, we are not extremely upset with our purchase of Target shares on Friday.
+Target is a cash-generative company that pays a nice yield and has a storied history to fall back on.
 As you can see, its yield spiked to 4.56% on Friday as the stock fell.

 TGT Dividend Yield (TTM) data by YCharts